Autism & ADHD Matters Theatre

 14.40 – 15.15Executive function through the autism lens: information for practitioners and parents to support young people’s development of executive functioning skillsAutismMatt Blackburn, Specialist Teacher, and

-Tracey Jones, Interim Service Lead, at the Autism Team in Birmingham City Council
+Tracey Jones, Assistant Service Lead, at the Autism Team in Birmingham City Council

 TimePresentation TitleAutism/ADHDSpeaker